Dublin – A great family destination

 TAKE A DAY TOUR

 Dublin has many tour companies that offer day tours which bring you back on time for dinner.
-One of our favourites for kids is Tailored Tours.
-Although not so well known and still a young company, they organise interactive tours to Belfast, Ring of Kerry, Wicklow Mountains and the Cliffs of Moher.
-It’s great fun to listen to the motivated tour guides and watch the nature as you drive past in a comfortable bus.
+One of our favourites for kids and teenagers is the Game of Thrones Tour.
+You will get the chance to rediscover and replay the iconic scenes of the show through an epic visit of Ireland.
+Offering beautiful sceneries, this tour will transport you and your family in a magical dimension.
 If you prefer a company carrying a bigger name, we’d suggest Paddy-wagon tours.

 Howth, a seaside village, is a super popular weekend escape.
 Featuring several lighthouses, a great church to light a candle for someone special, the Bloody Stream for some chicken wings and a pint and Wrights of Howth, the local fish shop.
 Enjoy a nice sharing seafood platter after having powered off your kids with a cliff walk along Dublin coast.
 A little market offers many food stands, arts & crafts, jewellery and little souvenirs.
 Schedule a whole day at least for this place as there is plenty to see and visit.
 The cliffs of Dublin will leave you speechless.